Top 10 Best Pre-Rolled Cones for Weed: The Ultimate List

 Pre-rolls are easily my favorite way to roll a J. They’re efficient, professional, and most importantly, smokeable.
 So, check out my list of the best pre-rolls money can buy!

-1. Best of Unbleached Pre Rolls: Willie’s Unbleached Pre Rolled Cones King Size
+1. Best of Unbleached Pre Rolls: Hornet Organic 1.25″ Size Unrefined Pre-Rolled Cones

 Pre-rolls come in so many different types, it can be a bit overwhelming.
 Many papers are bleached for aesthetic purposes.
 As you could guess, this definitely isn’t the healthiest thing for your lungs.
 So, choosing pre-rolls that are unbleached is key for your health.

-Smooth, slow burning, and super thin–perfect to describe the Willie’s Unbleached Pre Rolled Cones.
+Smooth, slow burning, and super thin–perfect to describe the Hornet Organic 1.25″ Size Unrefined Pre-Rolled Cones.
 Not only are they king size (hello massive joints), they’re also made with organic acacia gum.
 If you’re down for a completely different type of smoking experience, you really need these babies.

-Buy the Willie’s Unbleached Pre Rolled Cones King Size here.
+Buy the Hornet Organic 1.25″ Size Unrefined Pre-Rolled Cones here.

 Pros: